SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 2. *Terminated* GET request headers are created to be sent via all these created sockets

-3. As this large number of sockets are being created and established, the *terminated* GET requests are concurrently sent to the target web server using whatever sockets are already established presently
+3. As this large number of sockets is being created and established, the *terminated* GET requests are concurrently sent to the target web server using whatever sockets are already established presently

 4. When a socket dies or a server-side thread is freed up (unoccupied), additional sockets are concurrently created and established to maximize the number of occupied server-side threads

-5. Steps #3 and #4 remain active until either the script is killed, or the specified length of the entire request (--length) reaches its end, or the server crashes
+5. Steps #3 and #4 remain active until either the script is killed, or the specified length of the entire request (--length) is reached, or the server crashes

 <div align="center">
 <img src="https://raw.githubusercontent.com/SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/main/Images/Terminated.png" >